 Optimising TYPO3 for AI does not mean writing for machines instead of humans.
 It means building a codebase that works better for both sides: for agents, because they can work more precisely with less context, and for teams, because architectural decisions become more visible and repeatable.

-TYPO3 brings an advantage to the table that is often overlooked in this discussion: the core is already modernising in the right direction.
-The Schema API, strict types, PSR-14 events, and the Content Blocks infrastructure are not promises of the future – they are available and ready for production use.
-The question is not whether the investment is worthwhile, but how quickly you can bridge the gap between the core foundation and your project architecture.
+TYPO3 brings an advantage to the table that is often overlooked in the discussion: the Core is already modernising in the right direction.
+The Schema API, strict types, PSR-14 Events, and the Content Blocks infrastructure are not promises for the future – they are available and ready for production use.
+The question is not whether the investment is worthwhile, but how quickly you can bridge the gap between the Core foundation and your project architecture.

-The three strongest levers on the project side remain: less boilerplate (Property Hooks, Content Blocks), more explicit contracts (Typed Properties, PHP Attributes, Schema API), and mechanical safeguarding (Harness Engineering with PHPStan, tests, and CI gates).
+The three strongest levers on the project side remain: less boilerplate (Property Hooks, Content Blocks), more explicit contracts (Typed Properties, PHP attributes, Schema API), and mechanical safeguards (Harness Engineering with PHPStan, tests, and CI gates).

-If you want to evaluate your existing TYPO3 codebase to see where AI is still being bottlenecked today, a focused architecture review for TYPO3 projects is the quickest starting point.
+If you want to assess your existing TYPO3 codebase to see where AI is still being hindered today, a focused architecture review for TYPO3 projects is the fastest starting point.